WangWuy/thieu-nhi-app/ios/Pods/Target Support Files/Pods-Runner/Pods-Runner-acknowledgements.markdown

 image_picker

-Copyright 2013 The Flutter Authors.
-All rights reserved.
+Copyright 2013 The Flutter Authors

 Redistribution and use in source and binary forms, with or without modification, are permitted provided that the following conditions are met: